Yola21/Yola21/README.md

 ## About Me
 * 📖 Master of Applied Computer Science from [Dalhousie University](https://www.dal.ca/academics/programs/graduate/applied-computer-science.html).

-* 🧑🏻‍💻 Software Engineer with 2 years of experience.
+* 🧑🏻‍💻 Software Engineer with 2+ years of experience.

 * 💡 Always open to collaborating on projects and innovative ideas.

-* 💻 Seeking Full time opportunities starting August 15th 2024.

 Find out more about me & feel free to connect with me here: